• Skip to main content

 Cherry Cheese Danish Nostalgia!

 Down the street from the home I grew up in is a longstanding German bakery.
 Open for only part of the day and you had to be there early to beat the crowds and secure your favorites.
-I am sure you are not surprised that a kid would love the cherry cheese danishes – sweet filling, glaze, flaky pastry – does it get any better than that?
+I’m sure you’re not surprised that a kid would love the cherry cheese danishes – sweet filling, glaze, flaky pastry – does it get any better than that?
+Poppyseed surely wasn’t the favorite…

-So to curb that craving in the interim, I make these easy and quick shortcut cherry cheese danishes.
-I wish I had the time to pull together pastry dough that could (probably not) rival the local bakery!
+So to curb that craving in the meantime, I make these easy and quick shortcut cherry cheese danishes.
+I wish I had the time to pull together pastry dough that could (probably not) rival the local bakery, but this will do!

 Ingredients